ryanmccartney/robinson/docs/index.md

 * Bookmarking, keep your place
 * Search across all books
 * Favorites, bookmarking and ratings are kept on a per-user basis
+* Organize physical books and eBooks
+* Built in eBook reader

 # Technology